 - TAG games: Poker, sudoku, Tetris, and dozens of other games you can play with your remote.

 You might find these features relatively useless, but it seems like a good effort to make your TV more than just for watching shows and movies.

 With support for iOS, Android, and Amazon devices, Optimum lets users manage their TV, control live television, and schedule programming.
 Although we would like to see the option to download shows, Optimum does a proper job of allowing users to bounce between rooms within their homes.

-Optimum has a human touch but doesn’t rank well with customers.
+Optimum has a human touch and ranks fairly well with customers.

 As with most other chats, you’ll see some canned responses before the agent gets to you.
 Luckily, you can tell that you’re speaking with a human who will answer your questions promptly.
 It took less than a few minutes to answer our question regarding the Multi-Room DVR.
 (No, you cannot add an external hard drive to increase storage.)

 We ran into fewer initial problems with Optimum than with other sites when it comes to collecting information.
 That being said, every interaction with Optimum was pleasant, but not outstanding.
 They definitely get points for an enjoyable website that puts humor into their information, and we liked how quickly and easily our problems were resolved.

 Optimum provides great services, but tucks in hidden fees.

 All things considered, if you don’t need more than one or two TVs with full access, Optimum TV can be a great bargain.
 But fees add up quickly for each additional TV, and even more quickly when you add more channels or movie packages.
 We recommend clarifying your equipment fees, DVR fees, and additional TV costs with a sales agent before purchasing.